maantje/xhprof-buggregator-laravel/README.md

 ## Usage

-Set the buggregator endpoint in your environment file:
+Set the buggregator endpoint in your environment file, the displayed value is the default value:

 ```env
 PROFILER_ENDPOINT=http://127.0.0.1:8000/api/profiler/store
 ```

-Enable Xhprof in your environment file when needed, but remember to disable it when not in use as it can impact performance:
+Toggle Xhprof in your environment file as needed, but remember to disable it when not in use to avoid performance impact

 ```env
 XHPROF_ENABLED=true